-- 16.1 The Solicitor may at any time terminate the Agreement with immediate effect by giving notice to the Barrister. - 16.2 The Agreement will terminate automatically as soon as the Barrister is professionally obliged pursuant to Part VI or otherwise of the Code to withdraw from the Case or to cease to act and has complied with any requirements in the Code for doing so.
-The Barrister shall inform the Solicitor immediately the Barrister becomes aware of such an obligation. - 16.3 The Barrister may terminate the Agreement when the Barrister is entitled to withdraw from the Case pursuant to Part VI of the Code and has complied with any requirements in the Code for doing so. - 16.4 The Barrister may terminate the Agreement if: - (a) fees properly due to the Barrister have not been paid by their due date; - (b) the Barrister has given at least ten Business Days' notice in writing to the Solicitor of the Barrister's intention to terminate the Agreement because of the non-payment; and
+16.1 The Solicitor may at any time terminate the Agreement with immediate effect by giving notice to the Barrister.

+16.2 The Agreement will terminate automatically as soon as the Barrister is professionally obliged pursuant to rule rC25 of the BSB Handbook to cease to act and has complied with any requirements in the BSB Handbook for doing so.
+The Barrister shall inform the Solicitor immediately the Barrister becomes aware of such an obligation.

+16.3 The Barrister may terminate the Agreement when the Barrister is entitled to cease to act pursuant to rule rC26 of the BSB Handbook and has complied with any requirements in the BSB Handbook for doing so.
+16.4 The Barrister may terminate the Agreement if:

+- (a) fees properly due to the Barrister have not been paid by their due date; - (b) the Barrister has given at least ten Business Days' notice in writing to the Solicitor of the Barrister's intention to terminate the Agreement because of the non-payment; and - (c) the fees have not been paid by the expiry of the time given by that notice.

-- (c) the fees have not been paid by the expiry of the time given by that notice. - 16.5 Termination of the Agreement, whether under this clause or otherwise, does not prejudice any accrued liabilities, rights and/or remedies of the Barrister, the Lay Client or the Solicitor under the Agreement.
+16.5 Termination of the Agreement, whether under this clause or otherwise, does not prejudice any accrued liabilities, rights and/or remedies of the Barrister, the Lay Client or the Solicitor under the Agreement.